Myozyme (Alglucosidase Alfa-Rch)

 How to Take Myozyme

-Myozyme is given as an intravenous infusion by trained healthcare professionals in a hospital or clinic setting.
+Myozyme is administered through an intravenous infusion by a healthcare professional.

 Dosage Instructions